-Very large antelope, the male kudu have thick, spiraled horns that can reach six feet in length.
+Very large antelope, the male greater kudu have thick, spiraled horns that can reach six feet in length.
 Sexually dimorphic, only the males have horns and an abundant fringe of hairs from the chin down the neck.
 Lesser kudu do not have a throat mane.

 Both sexes have 6-10 vertical white stripes on their sides, a white chevron between the eyes and three white spots on the cheek below the eye.
 They also have exceptionally large pink ears, which give them excellent hearing.

 Related to buffalo, kudu engage in social licking, which is rare in antelope.
 The tongue is also used for gathering and grasping food.

 The mating season is May to August.
 The kudu bull continues to grow his muscular neck and shoulders, as well as his horns, throughout his life.

 Kudu calves are born in tall grass or any other sufficiently dense cover and remain concealed for about three weeks.
 Daily, the mothers summon their calves with a smacking sound, nurse them and hide them again until they are strong enough to join the female herd.